 Two and one planet living

 We in Scotland presently use the resources of three planet earths.
 We only have one.
-By clicking on 2 Planet Living on the menu ribbon above, you can select a range of actions that you can take to reduce your use of resources to just two planets.
-By clicking on 1 Planet living, you can see what Government and commerce should do to reduce your share of resource use to just one planet.
+By clicking on 2 Planet Living on the menu ribbon above, in 30 minutes you can see a range of actions that you can take to reduce your use of resources to just two planets.
+By clicking on 1 Planet living, it will take you a further 30 minutes to see what Government and commerce should do to reduce your share of resource use to just one planet.
 This will hopefully give you and others direction in persuading the authorities how to act, but will generate ideas for the community as to how to improve and refine these aims.
 This site is being developed during December 2017 to April 2018, so some categories are either slim or blank, but should be finished by April.
 Any contributions for incorporation in this site during or after this date are most welcome.